augment_stochastic_oscillator

 Name Type Description Default

-high_column str The column containing high prices for the financial instrument. required
+high_column str Column containing high prices. required

-low_column str The column containing low prices for the financial instrument. required
+low_column str Column containing low prices. required

 Returns